 There are a couple of interventions that appear to be safe and have an effect on changing the viscocity of the connective tissue.

-- Bio EQ gel.
-This gel, also a Leonid invention, contains leech extract.
+- BDA gel.
+This gel, contains leech extract which changes the viscosity of the liquid component of the the connective tissue.
 I have used it morning and evening on Emmas face and back for two years.
 It really supported the development of her facial expressions and also assisted in her jaw movements.

 - Connective tissue targeting therapy.
 Depending on the country you are in, ABR or BDA are both successful methods to help create a healthier connective tissue environment that allows for healthier muscle tissue development.
 If you are not in one of these specialised programmes, osteopathy and other manual methods have shown encouraging results.